agjlofto/git_training/README.txt

 Knock, Knock
 Who's there?
 Git.
-Git Who?
+Git who?
-Git on with the assignment!
+Git this joke over with.